chroming/fake_server/README.md

 ## Usage

-`python -m fake_server Success!`
+`python -m fake_server -t Success!`

 Then you can access whatever path in 'http://127.0.0.1' (such as http://127.0.0.1/simple/a/b/c), and then get response text 'Success!'.

 All arguments:

-`python -m fake_server -t TEXT -f FILE_PATH -fc FILE_PATH -b 127.0.0.1:80`
+`python -m fake_server -t TEXT -f FILE_PATH -fc FILE_PATH -b 127.0.0.1:80 -s`

 **SERVER ARGUMENTS**

-+ -b --bind: Server bind host and port, default 127.0.0.1:80, if you what listen on all interface just use 0.0.0.0:80
++ -b --bind *IP:PORT*: Server bind host and port, default 127.0.0.1:80, if you what listen on all interface just use 0.0.0.0:80
-+ -p --port: Server bind port, same as port in --bind
++ -p --port *PORT*: Server bind port, same as port in --bind
++ -s --https: Server with https or not

 **RESPONSE ARGUMENTS**

 You can only choice one argument for response

-+ -t --text: Return text, default Success
++ -t --text *TEXT*: Return text, default Success
-+ -f --file FILE_PATH: Return file as attachment
++ -f --file *FILE_PATH*: Return file as attachment
-+ -fc --file_content FILE_PATH: Return file content
++ -fc --file_content *FILE_PATH*: Return file content

 ## Why you need this?